-We shall first pin down the basic user incentives believed to be responsible for an inferior use of the resource.
-We then look at factors that may impede actions to redress the situation at either the community level, or policy interventions at the state level.
+As a general rule, we begin with an attempt to pin down the basic user incentives believed to be responsible for inefficient resource use.
+We then look at factors that may impede actions to redress the situation at either the community or state levels.
 This institutional approach builds on the interplay between rule adoption, economic behavior and transaction costs.
 For this reason, game theory provides us with powerful analytical tools.
 Political-economic issues of cooperation, conflict and redistribution are recurrent themes.